-Never completed – basically only porch, door and short distance after the door have been made.
-Still this cave contains beautiful sculptures.
+Never completed – basically only porch, door and a short distance after the door have been made.
+Still, this cave contains beautiful sculptures.

 Cave 6 – vihara

 The only double-story structure in Ajanta Caves.
-Walls of this cave are covered with thick layer of sooth from incense and lamps, damaging the exquisite artwork.
-Diverse paintings include a figure of devotee kneeling before Buddha.
+The walls of this cave are covered with a thick layer of soot from incense and lamps, damaging the exquisite artwork.
+Diverse paintings include a figure of a devotee kneeling before Buddha.

 Cave 7 – vihara

-Intented as an enormous vihara but not completed.
-Only very elaborate porch with few more details has been built.
-Exquisite paintings of the porch lost due to smoke.
+Intended as an enormous vihara but not completed.
+Only a very elaborate porch with few more details has been built.
+Exquisite paintings of the porch were lost due to smoke.